hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `s3_configuration` - (Required) The S3 Configuration.
 See [s3_configuration](#s3-configuration) for more details.
 * `s3_backup_mode` - (Optional) Defines how documents should be delivered to Amazon S3.
 Valid values are `FailedDocumentsOnly` and `AllDocuments`.
 Default value is `FailedDocumentsOnly`.
 * `type_name` - (Optional) The Elasticsearch type name with maximum length of 100 characters.
 Types are deprecated in OpenSearch_1.1.
 TypeName must be empty.
 * `cloudwatch_logging_options` - (Optional) The CloudWatch Logging Options for the delivery stream.
-More details are given below
+More details are given below.
 * `vpc_config` - (Optional) The VPC configuration for the delivery stream to connect to OpenSearch associated with the VPC.
-More details are given below
+More details are given below.
 * `processing_configuration` - (Optional) The data processing configuration.
+More details are given below.
+* `document_id_options` - (Optional) The method for setting up document ID.
 More details are given below.

 The `opensearchserverless_configuration` object supports the following: